inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

 These `vtk` files are the seeds of our dataset.

-## Getting a sense for the Computaitonal Costs
+## Getting a sense for realistic computational costs
 Running the above "base case" simulation was relatively quick since there were only approximately _2,000 particles_ representing the fluid block and the container.
 However, in the
 [study by Sanchez-Gonzalez et al.](https://arxiv.org/abs/2002.09405) that we're building upon, the researchers modelling